gunnihinn/passwordgenerator/README.md

 ## Installation

+Use the install script:

+    $ ./install

-Rename the script and copy it to a directory in your `$PATH`.
+or rename the script and copy it to a directory in your `$PATH`.
 For example:

     $ install main.pl $HOME/.local/bin/passwordgenerator